komgcn/ServerClient/README.md

 A C++ TCP-based server client application.

-TODO: Client side using *hostent and gethostbyname() need to be replaced by getaddrinfo.
+TODO: The method of Client side getting Server info by using *hostent and gethostbyname() need to be improved and replaced by getaddrinfo.